timfox456/java-fsd-dell/SpringData/README.md

 ## Step 1:  Create New Template

+Please note that despite the screenshot we are **NOT** using Thymleaf.
+Please do NOT include that.

 ![](../images/SpringData-Intializer.png)

 Add the following;
 1. Spring Web
 2. Spring Data JPA
 3. MySQL Driver
-4. Thymeleaf
-5. Spring Boot Devtools
+4. Spring Boot Devtools

 ## Step 2: Unzip Spring Initializer in your git rep

-Use your OS of choice to unzip the SpringStarter.zip in your git repo.
+Use your OS of choice to unzip the SpringData.zip in your git repo.

 ## Step 3: Import the Maven Project into Eclipse (or your IDE of choice)

 Go Import -> Existing Maven Project.

-Navigate to your git repo folder and find the SpringStarter subfolder.
+Navigate to your git repo folder and find the SpringData subfolder.

 Select the springtarter subfolder.